la2050/archive/_projects/2015/a-peaceful-los-angeles-developing-the-hearts-and-minds-of-our-future-leaders.md

   complex, diverse, and ever-changing world.
 project_image: 'https://img.youtube.com/vi/RVA2N6tX2cg/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/RVA2N6tX2cg'
-'In one to three sentences, please describe your proposal.': >- In order to fulfill our mission, Citizens of the World seeks to construct a rich, comprehensive social-emotional learning (SEL) program, as we believe self-regulation and social connection are essential components of every child’s development.
-Including SEL in everyday instruction allows for deeper, longer-term learning to occur.
-Ultimately, we envision that students who have built strong social-emotional competencies will become better citizens of our complex, diverse, and ever-changing world.
 Where will you be working?:
   - City of Los Angeles
   - >-